 the act(s) and/or omission(s) of the person(s) affected; or

-the act(s) and/or omission(s) of a third party not connected with the provision of your holiday and which were unforeseeable or unavoidable and extraordinary circumstances as defined in clause 11 above
+the act(s) and/or omission(s) of a third party not connected with the provision of your holiday and which were unforeseeable or unavoidable and extraordinary circumstances as defined in Section A clause 11 above

 (6) Where any claim or part of a claim (including those involving death or personal injury) concerns or is based on any travel arrangements (including without limitation, the process of getting on and/or off the transport concerned) provided by any air, sea or rail carrier to which any international convention or EU regulation applies where we have arranged that travel as part of our contract, our liability (including the maximum amount of compensation we will have to pay you, the types of claim and the circumstances in which compensation will be payable) will be limited as if we were the carrier in question as referred to below.
 The most we will have to pay you for that claim or that part of a claim if we are found liable to you on any basis is the most the carrier concerned would have to pay you under the international convention or EU regulation which applies to the travel arrangements in question (for example, the Warsaw Convention as amended or unamended and the Montreal Convention for international travel by air and/or for airlines with an operating licence granted by an EU country, the EC Regulation on Air Carrier Liability No 889/2002 for national and international travel by air and EC Regulation 392/2009 on the liability of carriers of passengers by sea in the event of accidents and the Athens Convention relating to the carriage of passengers and their luggage by sea 1974 (as amended by the 2002 protocol) for international travel by sea ).
 Where a carrier would not be obliged to make any payment to you under the applicable international convention or EU regulation (including where any claim is not notified and issued in accordance with the time limits stipulated in the applicable convention or EU regulation), we similarly are not obliged to make a payment to you for that claim or part of the claim.
 When making any payment, we will deduct any money which you have received or are entitled to receive from the carrier for the claim in question.
 Copies of the applicable international conventions and EU regulations are available from us on request.
 Please note that strict time limits apply for notifying loss, damage or delay of luggage to the airline.
 Any proceedings in respect of any claim (including one for personal injury or death) must be brought within 2 years of the date stipulated in the applicable convention or EU regulation.